JakebJackson/Apollo-Book-Finder/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Decription
-A basic book finder that allows users to save books to their account.
+A basic book finder that allows users to save and delete books to and from their account.

 ## Table of Contents